paylocity-blackcobra/icenium-cli/CONTRIBUTE.md

 Contribute to the Code Base
 ===

-Before you submit your pull request consider the following guidelines:
+Before you submit your Pull Request consider the following guidelines:

 * Search <a href="https://github.com/Icenium/icenium-cli/pulls">GitHub</a> for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.
 * Make your changes in a new git branch.
 We use the <a href="http://nvie.com/posts/a-successful-git-branching-model/">Gitflow branching model</a> so you will have to branch from our develop branch: